 Investigates how to critically interpret and analyze video games and the roles they play in visual and popular culture, and how to test the application of these approaches to various issues in gaming and digital media culture more generally.
 Topics and themes include genre and aesthetics, the game industry, spectatorship, play, narrative, immersion, gender, race, militarism, violence and labor.
 (Writing-intensive.)
 (Same as American Studies 205.)
 Maximum enrollment, 20.

 A history of alternatives to commercial movies, focusing on surrealist and dadaist film, visual music, psychodrama, direct cinema, the film society movement, personal cinema, the New American Cinema, structuralism, Queer cinema, feminist cinema, minor cinema, recycled cinema and devotional cinema.
 While conventional entertainment films use the novel, the short story and the stage drama as their primary instigations, experimental and avant-garde films are analogous to music, poetry, painting, sculpture and collage.
 Not open to first-year students.
-(Same as Comparative Literature 301 and Art History 301.)
-MacDonald.
+(Same as Art History 301 and Comparative Literature 301.)

 Based on the ideas of contemporary scholars in digital humanities, this course introduces students to new modes of reading, interpreting and thinking about literature.
 As a group we will apply new media and text analysis tools to two works of contemporary literature: Kamila Shamsie's novel Kartography and Agha Shahid Ali's volume of poetry, A Nostalgist's Map of America.
 Each student will also work on an author or text of their choice.
-Prerequisite, For 200 level, one course in literature; for 300 level, one 200-level course in literature.
-(Same as English and Creative Writing 217/317.)
+Prerequisite, One 200-level course in literature.
+(Same as English and Creative Writing 317.)
 P O'Neill.